BlazStojanovic/BlazStojanovic/README.md

 - 💼 I’m currently working on changing the world of Enterprise AI at [Kumo.ai](https://www.kumo.ai)

-- 🌱 I’m currently learning about building and deploying large scale ML systems, geometric DL, NLP, and more...
+- 🌱 I’m currently learning about building and deploying large scale ML systems, agents, evals, and more...

 - 💬 Ask me about complex systems, computational physics, impacts of technology, and the outdoors 🏔